arungudelli/python.shiksha/content/es/tips/check-dictionary-key-existence.md

 ```
 This is the most preferable way of achieving the desired result.

-This method takes the help of python’s default method, `__contains()__` , which we will discuss in the coming sections of this article, to check if a key exists `in` a dictionary.
+This method takes the help of Python’s default method, `__contains()__` , which we will discuss in the coming sections of this article, to check if a key exists `in` a dictionary.

 ## Using the .keys() method